Bill’s been in touch with his N gauge model train layout:

-It’s been about a year since you heard from me about my n gauge layout.
+It’s been about a year since you heard from me about my n gauge model train layout.
 If you’ll remember it’s called Gerskyville.
-Its come a long way of just would and styrofoam.
+Its come a long way of just wood and styrofoam.

 Theres shots of unfinished areas yet.